Charts

 namespace App;

-use Orchid\Chart\Chartable;
+use Orchid\Metrics\Chartable;

 use Orchid\Platform\Models\User as Authenticatable;